ottter/ctf/mgactf-2020/mga-war/gold-leader.md

 ![banner](../IMAGES/mga-gold-3.PNG)

-Lastly just send the email to Gold Squadron Leader and
+Lastly just send the email to Gold Squadron Leader using the mail section on the admin portal and the phrase "Long Live Leeroy Jenkins!" and
 ```
 mgactf{6515}
 ```